LorenzBung/BSc/hw2/task1/README.md

 ## task

-Calculate the Hamming difference between two DNA strands.
+Calculate the Hamming difference between two DNA strands by implementing the library function *hamming_distance(s1: &str, s2: &str) -> Result<usize, String>*.

 A mutation is simply a mistake that occurs during the creation or copying of a nucleic acid, in particular DNA.
 Because nucleic acids are